 - Once it’s mixed, add the chunks of chicken and toss to coat.

-- Cover or transfer to a large ziplock bag and marinate for 30 minutes to overnight.
+- Cover or transfer to a large ziplock bag and marinate for 1-4 hours.
+Overnight would probably be fine with the yogurt in there but I haven’t tried it!

 - Soak wooden skewers (if that’s what you’re using) in water for thirty minutes to help avoid burning.
 Then thread your chicken making sure to leave some ends to grab!
 (You can also cover the ends in foil to protect them from burning if needed.)